Cloufield/GWASTutorial/01_Dataset/README.md

 ## Download

+!!! note
+    The sample dataset `1KG.EAS.auto.snp.norm.nodup.split.rare002.common015.missing.zip` has been included in `01_Dataset` when you clone the repository.
+There is no need to download it again if you clone this repository.

-Simply run `download_sampledata.sh` in `01_Dataset` and the dataset will be downloaded and decompressed.
+You can also simply run `download_sampledata.sh` in `01_Dataset` and the dataset will be downloaded and decompressed.

-!!! warning "Sample dataset is currently hosted on Dropbox which may not be accessible for users in certain regions."

 ```
 ./download_sampledata.sh
 ```

+!!! warning "Sample dataset is currently hosted on Dropbox which may not be accessible for users in certain regions."

 or you can manually download it from [this link](https://www.dropbox.com/scl/fi/41ep8xbdccp9xw5epim19/1KG.EAS.auto.snp.norm.nodup.split.rare002.common015.missing.zip?rlkey=tklapxwypeg79b1sx03o6ycs7&dl=1).

 Unzip the dataset `unzip -j 1KG.EAS.auto.snp.norm.nodup.split.rare002.common015.missing.zip`, and you will get the following files:

 ```
 1KG.EAS.auto.snp.norm.nodup.split.rare002.common015.missing.bed
 1KG.EAS.auto.snp.norm.nodup.split.rare002.common015.missing.bim